-A Piece of Japan You Can Wear
+A Piece of Japan,

 Long before Japan was known for its skylines